Momo78932/Reddit_Post_Pipeline/readme.md

 To build a data pipeline that gathers and analyzes Reddit post data based on user-defined interests.

-The Reddit Post Pipeline project is adeptly designed to harvest data from the Reddit API using the `praw` Python library.
-Tailored to user interests, the pipeline intelligently sources content specified in the `subredditTopics.txt` file.
-It ensures originality by cross-referencing unique Reddit post IDs with a Redis database.
-Posts not previously recorded are then compiled into documents—each containing a user-defined number of posts complete with titles and bodies—and are subsequently stored for each subreddit topic.
-This data is then transferred to a MySQL database for comprehensive sentiment analysis.
-To optimize processing, data storage is automated through dual AirFlow schedulers, activated near the end of each day.
-The processed data is finally visualized using Tableau, which connects to the MySQL database to display sentiment analysis results.

 ## Table of Contents

 - [Project Overview](#project-overview)